djeada/Statistics-Notes/notes/time_series_analysis/time_series.md

 **Definition:** An ordered sequence of values representing a variable, recorded at equally spaced time intervals.

+**Discrete vs. continuous time series**

+- A **discrete-time** series records observations at a set of discrete times (e.g., daily, monthly, yearly).
+- A **continuous-time** series records observations continuously over a time interval.
+- Most applied work in these notes focuses on **discrete-time** series.

+### Ordered Index, Not Just Time

+The indexing variable only needs to be ordered with a clear direction.
+Besides clock time, examples include spatial order (machine 1, machine 2, ...) or depth (1 mm, 2 mm, ...).
+What matters is that past, present, and future are well-defined.

+### First Look: Plotting the Series

+Plotting a time series is an important early step.
+A plot can reveal:

+- **Trend** (upward or downward movement that may extend into the future).
+- **Periodicity** (repeating behavior with a regular pattern).
+- **Seasonality** (periodic behavior with a known period, like monthly or quarterly).
+- **Heteroskedasticity** (changing variance over time).
+- **Dependence** (successive observations tend to be similar or dissimilar).
+- **Outliers, missing data, or structural breaks**.

+### Goals of Time Series Analysis

+Time series analysis commonly aims to:

+- **Model the data** to explain structure or test scientific hypotheses.
+- **Forecast future values**.
+- **Provide a compact description** of the series (useful for data compression).

+### Modeling Mindset

+We often treat the observed series as a single realization of a random process.
+Unlike many textbook settings, time series data are typically **not IID**:

+- Observations are **dependent** due to trend or seasonality.
+- Variance can change over time.
+- Distributions can shift across time.

+A practical first goal is to remove **trend**, **seasonality**, and **heteroskedasticity**, then model the remainder as a dependent but more stable process.

+Distinguishing **trend** from **dependence** can be difficult because there is no unique decomposition and we only observe one realization.
+This is one reason we rely on dependence summaries (like autocovariances) instead of full joint distributions, which are usually impractical to specify.

+A complete probabilistic model of a time series $\{X_t\}$ observed at times $t_1, \dots, t_n$ is the **joint distribution**:

+$$
+F(C_1, \dots, C_n) = P(X_1 \le C_1, \dots, X_n \le C_n)
+$$

+In practice this is hard to specify except in special cases (e.g., jointly normal variables), so we typically summarize dependence via means, variances, and autocovariances instead.

 ### The need for Time Series Models

 You are probably aware of regression models, where models predict one quantity based on the relationship with another quantity.
 They typically involve using independent variables to predict dependent variables.
 For example, when predicting electricity consumption for a particular month, we would take into consideration temperature, number of residents, and so on.
 These factors might seem sufficient for all cases of prediction, making the creation of an entirely new domain of models just for time series seem unnecessary, doesn’t it?
 However, the issue arises when past values influence the current value.
 This is where time series models come into play.
 For instance, predicting this month's electricity consumption based on last month's consumption can be achieved using an AR(1) model.